desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

 ###### Acknowledgements

-Special thanks to Qualtrics support for helping me with a couple of issues, and to my first couple of users who provided feedback: June Gruber, Erika Weisz, Yoni Ashar, Anat Perry.
+Special thanks to Qualtrics support for helping me with a couple of issues, and to my first couple of users who provided feedback: June Gruber, Erika Weisz, Yoni Ashar, Anat Perry (and Ori Fessler and colleagues for finding out the modification for the bugfix dated Aug 2021).

 If you do use this in a study, drop me an email.
 Right now, there's no citation needed, but I'll like to know how many people use it (so I can adjust how much effort I put into maintaining this).
 And what it's being used for!

-###### Changelog

-- Mar 2017: added code to temporarily disable the "next" button in Qualtrics until after the movie is done.
-- Mar 2017: realized that jquery isn't required, and may even contribute to some problems, so removed it from the HTML section.
-- Nov 2016: finally wrote up a nice commented version and made a demo.